quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part08_Exercises.md

 ??x
 In mathematical logic, 'or' is always an inclusive or, which means that at least one or both of the statements can be true.
 For example, the statement "The light is on or off" uses exclusive or (XOR) because only one state (on or off) can be true.

-In contrast, in mathematics, a statement like \(p \lor q\) would mean that p and/or q are true.
+In contrast, in mathematics, a statement like $p \lor q$ would mean that p and/or q are true.
 This means both could be true simultaneously.
 ??x
 ---